LendingClub Review [2023]: Easy Online Personal Loans and More

 LendingClub offers a variety of loans, including personal loans (which can be used for many purposes), business loans, and auto loan refinancing.

 All of LendingClub’s loans start with a pre-qualification process to see how much you might be approved for when you apply for a loan.
 You’ll provide your personal information, including your Social Security number, address, and annual income.
-If you’re applying for a business loan, you’ll need to answer questions about your business as well.
-Then the company will perform a soft credit check to determine if you could be eligible for approval, for how much, and what your interest rate options might be.
+If you’re applying for a business loan, you’ll need to answer questions about your business.
+Then, the company will perform a soft credit inquiry to determine if you could be eligible for approval, for how much, and your interest rate options.

 After you’ve received the money, repayment of your loan can be done through an automatic monthly bank draft, pay-by-phone, or via check.
 You can also pre-pay or pay off your loan early with no fees or penalties.

-A personal loan from LendingClub can be used for almost anything.
+LendingClub personal loans can be used for almost anything.
 Credit card debt consolidation, existing loan refinancing, medical and dental bills, home improvement projects, and big-ticket purchases are among the most common reasons borrowers take out personal loans.
-If you find you have any of these needs, you may want to consider looking into this type of loan.
+If you have any of these needs, you may want to consider looking into this type of loan.

 With LendingClub’s personal loans, you can expect a repayment term of three or five years.
 The annual percentage rate (APR) you’re offered will depend on your creditworthiness.
-The higher your credit score and lower your credit utilization percentage, the lower your APR is likely to be.
+The higher your credit score and the lower your credit utilization percentage, the lower your APR will likely be.

 One of the most appealing aspects of LendingClub’s personal loan product is the opportunity to get the loan proceeds in your bank account in just a few business days.
 There are also no application fees or prepayment penalties, but you will need to pay an origination fee, which will be taken out of your loan balance.